2025 Cambodian–Thai border crisis: Border crossing closures

 Trat province became subject to new border management measures after the Ministry of Defence delegated authority over border areas to the Royal Thai Army (RTA), following a meeting of the National Security Council (NSC) on 7 June 2025.
 The proposal was put forward by Prime Minister Paetongtarn.
-Under this framework, the army issued orders to local units to enforce stricter border controls, including regulating opening and closing times of crossings along the Cambodian frontier.
-Although no crossings were closed immediately, the delegation of authority allowed regional commanders to make decisions as deemed necessary by the situation.

-On the evening of 21 June 2025, Boonsin exercised this discretion under NSC and army authority by approving the indefinite closure of the Chong Sai Taku temporary border crossing in Ban Kruat district, Buriram province.
-The decision was justified on grounds of national security, public safety, and operational appropriateness for personnel stationed at the border.
-This move marked the first stringent enforcement measure since the delegation of authority from central government, and represented a turning point in localized policy responses between Thailand and Cambodia.
+On the evening of 21 June 2025, Boonsin approved the indefinite closure of the Chong Sai Taku temporary border crossing in Ban Kruat district, Buriram province, citing national security and operational reasons.

-The closure prompted an immediate retaliatory response from Cambodia.
-At 07:00 on 22 June 2025, Prime Minister Manet announced via his official Facebook page that the Cambodian government had ordered the closure of the Ban Chup Koki checkpoint in Banteay Ampil district, Oddar Meanchey province, directly opposite Thailand's Chong Sai Taku crossing.
-An additional closure was ordered at the Choam checkpoint in Anlong Veng district, Oddar Meanchey, opposite Thailand's Chong Sa-ngam permanent border crossing in Phu Sing district, Sisaket province.
-These measures reflected Cambodia's border diplomacy in direct retaliation to Thailand's actions, with potential consequences for cross-border trade and the livelihoods of border communities that rely on these routes.
+In response, at 07:00 on 22 June 2025, Manet announced via his official Facebook page the closure of the Ban Chup Koki checkpoint in Banteay Ampil district, Oddar Meanchey province, opposite Thailand's Chong Sai Taku crossing, as well as the Choam checkpoint in Anlong Veng District, opposite Thailand's Chong Sa-ngam permanent border crossing in Phu Sing district, Sisaket province.